 Trying to manage everything on your own and doing everything manually is the biggest project management mistakes you can ever make.
 This can significantly increase the chances of project failure.
 Harness the power of technology, tools, and techniques to efficiently manage your projects and increase the chances of completing projects before the deadline and inside your budget.
 That is where a project management software can come to your rescue.

 7. Poor Resource Management

 At one side of the spectrum are project managers complaining about the scarcity of resources and at another side of the spectrum are project managers who have adequate resources, but they don’t manage it efficiently.
 Unfortunately, the result is the same, project failure.
 If you don’t want your projects to fail, create a work break down the structure and allocated resources to each task.
 Also, keep a resource buffer in case, you need more resources to overcome scope creep.

 8. Choosing The Wrong Project Management Methodology

 When it comes to project management, “one size fit all” formula is not applicable.
 Every project is different and so are its needs.
 When it comes to project management mistakes, none is worse than choosing the wrong project management methodology.
 You will have to develop a deeper understanding of a project before choosing a project management methodology because a wrong choice can lead to project failure.
-Check out this comprehensive guide on project management methodologies which will help you get started.
+Learn about the pros and cons of project management methodologies before choosing one.